 - I. Collection and treatment of urban wastewater - 6.
 The Contracting Parties shall ensure that all agglomerations are provided with collecting systems for urban wastewater as follows: - i.
-[At the latest by 2025] for those with a population equivalent (p.e.) of more than 15,000; - ii.
-[At the latest by 2035 [2030]] for those with a population equivalent (p.e.) between 2000 and 15,000. - 7.
+At the latest by 2025, [to the extent possible,] for those with a population equivalent (p.e.) of more than 15,000; - ii.
+At the latest by 2030, [to the extent possible,] for those with a population equivalent (p.e.) between 2000 and 15,000. - 7.
 The Contracting Parties shall set emission limit values for discharge of treated effluents from WWTPs upon implementation of necessary measures.
-To this aim, the Contracting Parties shall adopt at the latest by [2025] the emission limit values as provided for in Appendix I for the following categories: - i.
+To this aim, the Contracting Parties shall adopt at the latest by 2025 the emission limit values as provided for in Appendix I for the following categories:

+- i.
 Discharge of effluents from urban wastewater treatment plants to the environment (Appendix I.A). - ii.
 Reuse of reclaimed wastewater for agriculture irrigation Appendix I.B). - iii.
 Discharge of industrial wastewater into collecting systems and urban wastewater treatment plants (Appendix I.C). - 8.
-The Contracting Parties may approve stricter emission limit values than those provided in Appendix I considering the characteristics of receiving/recipient environment.

-- 9. The Contracting Parties shall ensure that prior to discharge, treated wastewater from urban WWTPs meets the following requirements [by 2035 [2030] at the latest]: - i.
-All discharges from agglomerations attributed to a population size of more than 15,000 p.e. are subject to the extent possible to tertiary treatment provided that the Good Environmental Status (GES) of the recipient environment is maintained. - ii All discharges from agglomerations attributed to a population size of between 2000 and 15,000 p.e. are subject to the extent possible to secondary treatment provided that the Good Environmental Status (GES) of the recipient environment is maintained. - 10.
-The Contracting Parties shall promote to the extent possible nature-based solutions for small agglomerations of less than 2000 p.e. with a focus on constructed wetlands where applicable. - 11.
+The Contracting Parties may approve stricter emission limit values than those provided in Appendix I considering the characteristics of receiving/recipient environment. - 9.
+The Contracting Parties shall ensure that prior to discharge, treated wastewater from urban WWTPs meets the following requirements by 2030 at the latest, to the extent possible: - i.
+All discharges from agglomerations of more than 15,000 p.e. are subject to the extent possible to tertiary treatment provided that the Good Environmental Status (GES) of the recipient environment is maintained. - ii All discharges from agglomerations between 2000 and 15,000 p.e. are subject to the extent possible to secondary treatment provided that the Good Environmental Status (GES) of the recipient environment is maintained. - 10.
+The Contracting Parties shall promote to the extent possible nature-based solutions for small agglomerations of less than 2000 p.e. with a focus on constructed wetlands where applicable and individual or other appropriate system in accordance with best available technology. - 11.
 The Contracting Parties shall ensure that urban wastewater treatment plants, built to comply with the requirements of Articles 7 and 8, are designed, constructed, operated and maintained to ensure sufficient performance under normal local climatic conditions. - 12.
 The Contracting Parties shall ensure that WWTPs are designed to account for: - i.
 Seasonal variations of loads including from touristic activities; - ii.
 Volume and characteristics of the local municipal wastewater; and - iii.
 Limitation of pollution of receiving water (taking into consideration, inter alia, Contaminants of Emerging Concern). - 13.
 The Contracting Parties shall implement measures for: - i.
 Segregating collecting systems for storm water and municipal wastewater, if technically and economically feasible; - ii.
 Preventing or if not possible minimizing sewage and wastewater treatment plants' overflow due to rainwater penetration and flooding; - iii.
 Addressing impacts of points of discharge of treated wastewater so as to minimize effects on receiving waters; - iv.
 Adopting tools for conservation of surface water runoff in built environment; and - v.
 Reducing pollutant loads and litter in storm water runoff from municipal and industrial sources.